 Do I need to bring my own shavings?

 We bed with sawdust.
 The sawdust is free of charge and comes with your stall rental.
 You are welcome to rebed as needed but we ask you to be conservative so we can keep it free.
 If you'd rather bed with shavings, you can bring them if you'd like.
-We also have them for sale.
-Please call for availability and pricing.

 Do you have hay available?